 Looking out for the candidates – The importance of creating a positive candidate experience

-There is much talk about the customer experience and how our customers may view us as a recruitment company.
-For us to do a good job it is important that we establish a good relationship with our customers.
+There is much talk about the customer experience and how, in order for or us to do a good job, it is important that we establish a good relationship with our customers.

 A company needing our help with a recruitment must feel confident that we will find the right candidate for them – the candidates that match their requirements.
 But there is an important aspect in this that must not be overlooked – the candidates.
 Their experience is just as important, both to us as a recruitment company as to the company we help.